AlessandroB1298/GenerativeArt/README.md

 # This is my generative art project

-## Mostly used to test out different mathmatical algorithms such as the julia set, mandlebrut set, and some face detection artwork.
+## Mostly used to test out different mathmatical algorithms.

 ## Still working on some of the programs such as the face detection art as well as the julia set.